Cost of Living in Kyoto, Japan: Full Monthly Budget Guide

 furniture appliances budget shopping options

-You’ll find furniture and basics across options like Ikea, Nitori, Muji and 100-yen shops, which lets you match quality to budget.
-Expect entry-level appliances and electronics (for example an iPad Wi‑Fi 128GB at ¥48,660) alongside routine consumables—deodorant ¥744, cold medicine (6 days) ¥1,210, cigarettes ¥443/pack, tampons ¥1,901/box—when estimating setup costs.
-Additionally, consider the potential for DIY repairs to save on future expenses when setting up your home.
+You’ll find furniture and basics at Ikea, Nitori, Muji, and 100-yen shops, so it’s easy to match quality to budget.
+Expect entry-level appliances and electronics (for example, an iPad Wi-Fi 128GB at ¥48,660) alongside routine consumables: deodorant ¥744, cold medicine (6 days) ¥1,210, cigarettes ¥443/pack, and tampons ¥1,901/box, when estimating setup costs.
+Consider the potential for DIY repairs to save on future expenses.
 Compare store prices and seasonal discounts to decide whether to buy new, budget, or mix in secondhand pieces.

 Where to Buy Furniture

-Where should you shop for furniture and household goods in Kyoto?
-You’ll balance cost of living with convenience: major chains (Nitori, Muji, Ikea) cover Furniture basics and varied styles; Aeon, Ito Yokado and Bic Camera add household goods.
-For tight budget moves, 100 Yen Shops handle basics at ~100 yen plus tax.
-Online platforms (Amazon, Rakuten) expand choices with delivery to Kyoto addresses.
-Short-term renters often choose guesthouses or shared accommodations that include furnishing; standard rental contracts usually don’t.
+For furniture and household goods in Kyoto, major chains cover the most ground.
+Nitori, Muji, and Ikea handle furniture basics and varied styles.
+Aeon, Ito Yokado, and Bic Camera add household goods.
+For tight budgets, 100 Yen Shops cover basics at roughly 100 yen plus tax.
+Online platforms like Amazon and Rakuten expand choices with home delivery.
+Short-term renters often choose guesthouses or shared accommodations that come furnished, since standard rental contracts usually don’t include furniture.

 1. National chains: Nitori, Muji, Ikea — reliable for furniture and mattresses.

-2. Department/elec stores: Ito Yokado, Bic Camera, Yamada Denki — good for small items.
+2. Department/electronics stores: Ito Yokado, Bic Camera, Yamada Denki — good for small items.

 3. 100 Yen Shops — cheapest household essentials.